 Your physiotherapist might give you exercises before your operation to strengthen your muscles.

-If you've had chemo, you'll need two or three weeks to recover from the treatment before you can have your op.
+If you've had chemo, you'll need two or three weeks to recover from the treatment before you can have your operation.
 Doctors will check that your blood count has returned to normal.
 They'll also make sure that you're well enough to have the operation.
-If you’ve lost weight or been off your food, you might need to build yourself up a bit before the op.
+If you’ve lost weight or been off your food, you might need to build yourself up a bit.
 The hospital dietitian can help you do this.
 You’ll probably see a physiotherapist, who’ll give you exercises to do to strengthen your muscles.

 If you want to have a look at the endoprosthesis that will be put in during your surgery, your keyworker or surgeon can usually arrange this.

 After the operation

 You’ll have a bandage or splint on your limb to keep it still and let it heal.

 You’ll probably have a tube, called a drain, coming out of your wound.
 This stops fluid building up in your wound.
 A nurse will take it out after about 3-4 days or when there isn’t very much fluid coming out of the wound.